samlatavares/frontend-flexbox-gchart/README.md

 - Install Visual Studio or Visual Studio Code.

 ## Project Overview
-- It's a MVC project
+- It's a MVC project.
-- The view "Atendimento" contains all HTML/Css code and also have Javascript methods that were made to draw the gchart and fill a grid, both with data that came from a controller method.
+- The view "Atendimento" contains all HTML/CSS code and also have Javascript methods that were made to draw the gchart and fill a grid, both with data that came from a controller method.
 This method generate 10 random items.